Authentication Methods

 - Reload User.

 The general configurations for synchronizing user attributes and other information using SAML2 include: Username Mapping, Display Name Mapping, Email Mapping, Phone Number Mapping, Role Mapping, Group Mapping, Organization Structure Mapping, Enterprise ID Mapping, Enterprise Name Mapping, Platform ID, Enable SSO exp, Session Validity Synchronization, Session Validity Mapping.
-For explanations and usage of the general configuration fields, please refer to the General Configuration section.
+For explanations and usage of general configuration fields, please refer to the General Configuration section.

 OAuth2

 Users who use the OAuth2 authentication server to store user information and wish to log in to the HENGSHI system using the same authentication method can choose the OAuth2 authentication method.
-When using OAuth2 authentication, you need to select the OAuth2 configuration and perform related configurations in Settings -> Organization Management -> Authentication Method
+When using OAuth2 authentication, you need to select the OAuth2 configuration and perform related settings in Settings -> Organization Management -> Authentication Method

 .

-The relevant configurations for OAuth2 authentication include:
+The relevant configurations for OAuth2 authentication are:

 - Client Id: Refers to the client ID registered with the OAuth Server, also known as App ID in some systems.
 Different OAuth Servers may use different terms.